simphony/simphony-common/doc/source/cuds_definition.rst

-The Common Unified Data Structures (CUDS) define the expected interface for the modelling engine wrappers, the visualisation api the top level CUDS containers (i.e. Mesh, Lattice and Particles) and the low level CUDS components (e.g Point, Bond, LatticeNode)
+The Common Unified Data Structures (CUDS) define the expected interface for the modelling engine wrappers, the visualisation api the top-level CUDS containers (i.e. Mesh, Lattice and Particles) and the low-level CUDS components (e.g Point, Bond, LatticeNode)

 .. note::